perseusrealdeal/PerseusDarkMode/README.md

 + Simulator iPhone 5s (iOS 11.4, 15F79)
 + Simulator iPhone 8 (iOS 13.7, 17H22)
 + Simulator iPhone 12 mini (iOS 14.5, 18E182)

+The solution can be used via `swift package manager` and as a `standalone single file`.

+`PerseusDarkModeSingle.swift` located in the package root is dedicated for the standalone usage, copy and past it into your project.

 ## 2. Solution key statements <a name="section3"></a>